programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 In the example shown in Figure 11, we used a discrete color scale ([`scale_color_manual()`](http://ggplot2.tidyverse.org/reference/scale_manual.html)) to assign distinct colors to each category of a qualitative variable.
 This approach works well in such instances, as it allows us to clearly distinguish between separate groups, highlighting their differences or similarities.

-In this example, however, a gradient color scale would be more suitable to represent our continuous variable.
+In this example, however, a gradient color scale is more suitable to represent our continuous variable.
 Gradient – or continuous – color scales assign colors to values based on a smooth transition between hues or shades.
 This allows for a more accurate representation of the continuous variable, as the gradual color change corresponds to the change in the variable's value.
 Using a gradient scale, we can visualize the distribution of values and identify patterns or trends in the data.

 There are [several methods for creating gradient scales in ggplot2](http://ggplot2.tidyverse.org/reference/scale_gradient.html).
 For our purpose, we will use the `scale_colour_gradient()` function.
 This allows you to specify the colors assigned the minimum and maximum values of the continuous variable. ggplot2 then automatically interpolates the colors for the intermediate values based on the chosen gradient.